 The best things you can serve this easy gin prosecco cocktail with has to be Jaffa Cakes.
 It’s also lovely as a drink before meal.
 It also works really well with light summer salads and even chocolate or citrus puddings.
 It’s a hugely adaptable drink for that reason.
 Here are a few of my recipes I think would pair with it really well.

 How do I make it?
-Step by step if possible
+Step by step

 As it is a simple cocktail it’s perfect for taking to picnics.
 You can take the three bottles easily as they aren’t that heavy but it will make a picnic even more special.